devapi016/devapi016.github.io/_pages/about.md

 My interests lie broadly in Representation Learning, Computer Vision, Reinforcement Learning, and Robotics. -->

-Hello!
+Hello !!
 I’m currently working as an Independent Researcher on a project at the intersection of Representation Learning and Visual Reinforcement Learning.
 Prior to this, I was a researcher at the Robotics Research Center (RRC), IIIT Hyderabad, where I focused on robotic perception under the guidance of Prof. [K. Madhava Krishna](https://robotics.iiit.ac.in/faculty_mkrishna/) and Dr. [Sourav Garg](https://oravus.github.io/).
 Along the way, I also explored generative modeling and drone navigation.

 I completed my undergraduate studies in Electronics and Communications Engineering at [BITS Pilani, Hyderabad](https://www.bits-pilani.ac.in/hyderabad/), where I wrote my bachelor’s thesis on Multi-Agent SLAM.